pyocd/pyOCD/README.md

 License
 -------

 PyOCD is licensed with the permissive Apache 2.0 license.
-See the [LICENSE](LICENSE) file for the full text of the license.
+See the [LICENSE](https://github.com/pyocd/pyOCD/tree/main/LICENSE) file for the full text of the license.
+All documentation and the website are licensed with [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Copyright © 2006-2021 PyOCD Authors